dhiway/cord/docs/adr/0008-orbis-transaction-policy-pipeline.md

 to the slices that implement it: positive custom-identity proof vectors on every reachable surface;
 protected-transfer signatures; `RestrictOrigin`; and the PGAS charging layer.
 Until those slices land, ADR 0008 freezes the intended contract and makes the present typed placeholders explicit.

+### Spec-29 Score and Honour transition

+Spec 29 / transaction version 8 makes the reserved Score and Honour positions concrete.
+`ScoreAsParticipant` precedes the existing account-bound policy router and rejects both unknown accounts and suspended identities before nonce mutation. `VoterAuth` follows Resources and accepts only a fresh proof against the active Orbis Members ring.
+Both extensions encode `None` in default, Ethereum, and authorized constructors; this preserves deny-by-default semantics rather than implicitly manufacturing a custom origin.
+Meta v8 fixtures bind the new ordered schema and the current metadata hash.
+Manifest v4 and its spec-28/transaction-7 fixtures remain historical evidence and are not rewritten by this transition.

+The active MetaTx extension sequence is `VerifySignature`, `ConsumePaidMetaIngress`, `MetaTxMarker`, the system checks through `CheckNonce`, `ScoreAsParticipant`, `MetaAccountBoundPoliciesV6`, `VoterAuth`, Bulletin validation, and metadata validation.
+Thus a sponsor can carry either explicit identity-bound application authorization inside the signed inner payload; `None` remains the deny-by-default encoding for both new slots.

 ## Iteration-5 evidence boundary